jdittrich/userNeedResearchBook/text/dataAnalysis.md

 > - The cabinet’s door was loose.
 It annoyed me, so I repaired it.
 > - I look at the assembled bike and think: nobody else has the same
 >
-> If we put the pieces of data which mention the same things in the same group we get these two groups:
+> If we put the notes which mention the same things in the same group we get these two groups:
 >
 > **Theme: Bikes**
 >